mi-lee/stat545-data-analysis-r/README.md

 ## Link to Site
 [STAT545A ](http://stat545-ubc.github.io/hw01_edit-README.html)

-### Reflections?
+### Reflections

-I used Markdown for my Stat404 assignments, so it's not too new - but this is my first time using Github.
+I use Markdown for my Stat404 assignments, so it's not too new - but this is my first time using Github.

 **testing**

 $$ A_B^C + B/A $$

+2. LaTeX equations are not showing up... the Stat545a question thread has more details on how to make it work.